rymane/katacoda-scenarios/CI/step1.md

-If you want to follow allong the tutorial on your own computer instead of in the Katacoda sandbox you can find the code for the Express application [here](https://github.com/nwessman/katacoda-scenarios/tree/express-app).
+If you want to follow along with the tutorial on your computer instead of in the Katacoda sandbox, you can find the code for the Express application [here](https://github.com/nwessman/katacoda-scenarios/tree/express-app).
 If you do this, make sure to fork the repo before cloning since step 8 requires you to have permission to push to the repository.
 The source code of the project resides in the branch `express-app`.

 **Note:** You will not be able to do *step 8: Testing the GitHub Action* if you do not run this locally.
 However, you can proceed with the tutorial until *step 8* and fork the complete project at that point, including everything implemented in *step 1-7*.

-### Node installation (Locally only)
+#### Node installation (Locally only)

-**Note:** This step is only required if you want to run the project locally, proceed to the next step if you continue on Katacoda.
+**Note:** This step is only required if you want to run the project locally; proceed to the next step if you continue on Katacoda.

-If you don't already have Node and NPM installed we first must install them.
+Start by installing Node and NPM, if not already installed.
 You can check if you have them installed by running the following three commands in the terminal (Linux):
 ```
 node -v
 npm -v